tinect/blog/content/posts/you-might-not-need-thumbnails-or-modern-image-format/index.md

 That's it.

 ### What service you can use?
 There are some service I tried for one of my plugins for Shopware 6.
+You might know services like cloudinary, cloudimage, bunny.net or selfhosted imgproxy.
 So you can check the [discussion in GitHub](https://github.com/FriendsOfShopware/FroshPlatformThumbnailProcessor/discussions/categories/patterns).
 There are some listed with personal opinions.

 You can find selfhosted ones there too.
 But keep in mind, you need to manage caching on your proxy of your own servers.